CDISC Standards from the Start

 This hands-on course uses an interactive lecture format, practical exercises and realistic examples to guide the attendee through the CDISC standards from beginning to end.
 Throughout the course, attendees will experience the purpose and value of each one of the CDISC standards, which will guide them to understand how the standards work together to improve the research process.

-Upon completion of the course, attendees will also appreciate the benefits of implementing CDISC standards early in their research studies.
+Upon completion of the course, attendees will appreciate the benefits of implementing CDISC standards early in their research studies.
 These benefits include gaining efficiencies of time and resources, enhancing the ability to pool data across studies, learning more from both successful and failed studies, and leveraging the power of software to improve the research process.

 - Clinical Research Executives